Lakshmipathi/dduper/README.md

 `dduper --fast-mode --skip --device /dev/sda1 --files /mnt/f1 /mnt/f2`

-*Caution: Don't run this, if you don't know what you are doing.*
+*Caution: Never run this, if you don't know what you are doing.*

 Dedupe multiple files:
 ----------------------